 Warner’s “Controversial Classics” set is an enticing yet ultimately confounding collection.
-The seven films selected are indeed provocative -- most pass the test of time with flying colors in their disc debuts -- but the extras are all over the map, and quality of packaging is sorely lacking.
+The seven films selected are indeed provocative — most pass the test of time with flying colors in their disc debuts — but the extras are all over the map, and quality of packaging is sorely lacking.
 The studio clearly went to great trouble with some of the extras, yet didn’t even bother to tie the pics together with a token essay.
 The chintzy packaging does grave disservice to the films and treats tucked alongside them.

 Consider “Fury,” Fritz Lang’s first American film.
 The two-sentence blurb on the box-set packaging says nothing about the commentary, while the individual box art (each release is also being sold separately) undersells a bonus sure to make many a cinephile’s heart swell: Peter Bogdanovich commentary interspersing the interviews he conducted with Lang.

 Bogdanovich is remarkably fine as a commentator here: knowledgeable without being pedantic.
 In an easy conversational tone, he muses about the unlikeliness of MGM, “the luxury studio,” making a movie about mob rule, then cuts to Lang claiming MGM was very unhappy about its success.
 Bogdanovich also is frank about Lang’s prickly nature — he and star Spencer Tracy did not get along — and his struggles after immigrating to the U.S. to avoid a position with the Third Reich.

 In fact, some might find that seeing the film with commentary playing is even more enjoyable than viewing the film, not Lang’s most successful, without it.